moe-mizrak/laravel-prompt-alchemist/README.md

 # laravel-prompt-alchemist
-Laravel package for function calling - todo add better description
+Laravel Package for Tool Use (Function Calling)

+# 🚧 Under Construction 🚧